Lingxuan-Ye/lifegame/python/README.md

 ## Usage

-Create a lifegame with $80 \times 100$ cells (please resize your terminal window in case of display glitches):
+Create a lifegame with $80 \times 100$ cells (resize your terminal window to prevent display glitches):

 ```console
 lifegame --nrows 80 --ncols 100